Update for Summer 2021

-The partnership involves the Center for Faculty Excellence, Information Technology Services-Teaching and Learning, University Libraries, OASIS, BeAM (network of makerspaces), and Summer School.
+The partnership involves the Center for Faculty Excellence, Information Technology Services Educational Technologies, University Libraries, OASIS, BeAM (network of makerspaces), and Summer School.
 Support partners will consult with grant winners to help implement their technology ideas.

 Those faculty selected will receive a $750 grant in recognition of the extra effort and time to learn and adopt the technology and/or software for their summer course.
 The goal is to award at least 20 grants.
 The grant would be paid at the same time as the instructor’s summer teaching stipend.
 The faculty members receiving the grants should be available to participate in a one-time Information Session after teaching to share with other faculty what they learned, recommendations and reflections, and what’s next.
 This initiative could also assist faculty interested in learning more about supported technology and/or software on campus that could lead to an application for the CFE/Lenovo Instructional Innovation Grants program.

 How to Apply